 Wikipedia proves that it works.
 The only question is: Which newspaper will allow their readers to participate in the writing an editorial process first.
 Participating means: Readers influence the article from the beginning to the end—and beyond.
 The only way to do this is by turning the newspaper web sites into transparent public editorial tools.

 Newspaper readers need to be organized just like a state.
 On top you have the editor in chief.
 On the bottom you have the passive reader.
 In the middle you have journalists and active contributing readers.
 In order to control trolls and spammers, readers choose and elect representatives among themselves.
 Some readers have more rights (and duties) than others, due to their qualifications as readers.
 Slashdot works just like that; and it works very well.
 Most forums don’t work because there is no organization among the readers.

 Printed newspapers will shift into a luxury product, an amalgam of the best information that you created online.
 Both products need to be extremely easy to read and incite the user constantly to go online and contribute to the next edition.
-The branding must transport the use of each media (online: contribute, offline: enjoy); both mediums need to constantly refer to each other.
+The branding must support the use of each media (online: contribute, offline: enjoy); both mediums need to constantly refer to each other.

 - Use the same design elements on- and offline.

 - Stop giving your website the silly and disqualifying “Online” attribute.
-Online news should be as reliable and brand worthy as your print edition.
+Online news should be as reliable and brand-worthy as your print edition.

 - Show in print which words are links in the online edition by either underlining linked words or coloring them.
 Links in print make sense as links usually denote keywords that help the user scan and thus quickly understand the article.

 - Dramatically increase font sizes on and offline.
-Use white space (digital white space is cost free).
+Use white space (digital white space is cost-free).

 - Care as much about online layout and typography as you care about printed information design.
-Sloppy information design is an insulting the intelligence of your users.
+Sloppy information design is insulting the intelligence of your users.